virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 [Jekyll plugins](https://jekyllrb.com/docs/plugins/){:target="_blank"} are a common way of adding more features to Jekyll sites.
 Currently, [very few plugins](https://pages.github.com/versions/){:target="_blank"} are supported by Github Pages.
 However, it is still possible to include them in your Jekyll site by generating the site locally and then pushing to Github Pages.
 [This tutorial by Nicu Surdu](https://surdu.me/2020/02/04/jekyll-git-hook.html){:target="_blank"} covers the process.

-For more resources on learning basic web development, check out [the resources section from part two]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#resources-for-learning-frontend-web-development).
+For more resources on learning basic web development, check out [the resources section from part two]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#resources-for-learning-frontend-web-development){:target="_blank"}.

+Refer to the quick command reference below for Jekyll and Bundler commands we used in this tutorial.
+{% include commandref-bundler.html %}

 ## Now it's up to you! ##
 You should now be able to start customizing your Jekyll site for your needs!